People's Park (Ürümqi): History

 In 1912, Yang Zengxin was appointed governor of Xinjiang by the newly established Republic of China.
 Yang converted Jian Hu into a public park, which was variously called Jianhu Park, West Lake Park, or West Park.
 It was later renamed Dihua Park and then Zhongshan Park, in honour of President Sun Yat-sen (Zhongshan).

 After the founding of the People's Republic of China in 1949, the Communist government closed the Dragon King Temple and converted it to a cultural palace.
 The temple buildings have been preserved, including an elaborate front gate that commemorates Zhang Jingchou, a Qing-era scholar and poet.
 The park was renamed as People's Park.

 Features

 In 1953, the Xinjiang Uyghur Museum was established in People's Park.
 The museum was later moved to Xibei Road.

 In 1956, the Monument for the People's Martyrs of Xinjiang was erected in the park, which also features children's playgrounds, public sports facilities, gardens, and flower beds.

+Galleries

+From left to right: Figure 1: Jianhu Lake shore.
+Figure 2: Train pavilion.
+Figure 3: Li Bai statue.
+Figure 4: Close-up view of the north gate of Urumqi People's Park.
+Figure 5: Jianhu Lake and the pavilion in the middle of the lake, which becomes an ice rink in winter.
+Figure 6: Boating on Jianhu Lake.
+Figure 7: Jianhu Lake in summer.
+Figure 8: Arched bridge in the park.
+Figure 9: The pavilion in the middle of the lake in autumn.